 Although considered an autoimmune disease, it is not clear what causes the immune system to attack nerve sheaths.
-Researchers have been studying a possible viral trigger, but this would not explain why MS is more common among those who live in northern latitudes and uncommon in those near the equator.
+MS is more common among those who live in northern latitudes and uncommon in those near the equator This suggests that vitamin D, which the body synthesizes in response to direct sunlight, may play a protective role, but definitive research has not established a link.
 Additionally, scientists are unable to explain why there are so many different forms of MS, why some people have transient symptoms that never return, while others experience cycles of exacerbation and remission.
 In some people MS is relentless, leading to complete disability and death.

 - Decrease protein toward 10 percent of daily caloric intake.
 Replace animal protein as much as possible with plant protein.

 - Eliminate milk and milk products, substituting other calcium sources.

 - Eat organically grown fruits and vegetables as much as possible as well as organic products made from wheat and soy.

 - Eliminate polyunsaturated vegetable oils, margarine, vegetable shortening, all partially hydrogenated oils, all foods (such as deep-fried foods) that might contain trans-fatty acids.
 Use extra-virgin olive oil as your main fat.

 - Increase intake of omega-3 fatty acids from fish, walnuts, or flax and hemp seeds.